fermi-ad/xilinx-docker/recipes/user-images/v2020.2/README.md

 # Organization

-- Two user image recipes are provided
+- The following user image recipes are provided
-	- 18.04.2 for Petalinux, Vivado & Vitis
+	- 18.04.2 for Petalinux, Vivado & Vitis (Works with Vitis-AI Repository)
-	- 20.04.1 for Vivado & Vitis
+	- 20.04.1 for Vivado & Vitis (Does not work with Vitis-AI Repository)
+	- 20.04.3 for Vivado & Vitis (Does not work with Vitis-AI Repository)

 ```
 -> .dockerignore